-Being an online personality just might be the best career option ever.
+Being an online personality or content creator just might be the next move you should make on your career path.
 But is it possible to make a living as one?
-Even if you have a creative niche, do you know how to make money on YouTube?
+It’s time to check the comments section and smash that subscribe button because if you are going to get those video views, you are going to need to know how to make money on YouTube.

 There are a few basic things you can do to start answering these questions and try to monetize your YouTube videos.
 With a little hard work, these tips might become the secret to reaching your goal to get rich.

 - Monetize your content.

 - Grow your audience.